Top 10 Most Inflammatory Foods to Avoid

 Alternatives: Grass-fed, Raw Dairy, and Non-Dairy Options

-It is important that you make sure that the meat you eat comes from animals that were raised humanely and fed a diet that is meant for them to keep them healthy and are not treated with hormones.
-Make sure to eat pasture-raised poultry, grass-fed beef, pork, and lamb, and wild-caught fish.
+It is important that you make sure that the meat you eat comes from animals that were raised humanely and fed a diet that is meant to keep them healthy and are not treated with hormones.
+Make sure to eat pasture-raised poultry, grass-fed beef and lamb, and wild-caught fish.

-Grass-fed raw dairy, including raw milk, grass-fed butter and ghee, and fermented yogurt or kefir are generally healthy for most.
+Grass-fed raw dairy, including raw milk, grass-fed butter and ghee, and fermented yogurt or kefir are generally healthy for most people.
 People with mild to serious inflammatory conditions and immune dysregulation may have a difficult time tolerating even raw dairy.
-I recommend that you take out dairy for 90 days, then add it back to see how you tolerate raw and fermented dairy in small amounts.
+I recommend that you eliminate dairy for 90 days, then add it back to see how you tolerate raw and fermented dairy in small amounts.
 Non-dairy alternatives include coconut milk, coconut yogurt, coconut kefir, almond milk, and cashew milk.

 5. Farm-Raised Fish and Seafood

-Fish and seafood healthy sources of anti-inflammatory omega 3 fatty acids and protein.
-However, as always, it’s important that you know your source and chooses seafood that supports your health.
+Fish and seafood healthy sources of anti-inflammatory omega-3 fatty acids and protein.
+However, as always, it’s important that you know your source and choose seafood that supports your health.

-Farm-raised fish are raised under crowded conditions, often given antibiotics, and fed a less than optimal diet.
-Farm-raised fish and seafood generally have more inflammatory Omega 6 fatty acids, higher chemical exposure, and less protein than wild-caught counterparts (13).
+Farm-raised fish are raised in crowded conditions, they are often given antibiotics, and fed a less-than-optimal diet.
+Farm-raised fish and seafood generally have more inflammatory omega-6 fatty acids, higher chemical exposure, and less protein than wild-caught counterparts (13).

 If you want to eat fish, I recommend wild-caught fish.
 Choose fish that is low in mercury, such as salmon, cod, tilapia, chunk light tuna, mullet, herring, anchovies, and sardines (14).